 timeoutis zero, the cookie expires immediately, since the

 Since clients maintain the cookie and present it when visiting the site, Avi Vantage does not need to store the persistence information or mirror the persistence mappings to other SEs, allowing for greater scale with minimal effort.

 HTTP cookie persistence leverages a session-based cookie, which is valid as long as the client maintains an HTTP session with Avi Vantage.
 If the client closes a browser, the cookie is deleted and the persistence is finished.

-- Select New Server When Persistent Server Down: If a server is marked down, such as by a health monitor or when it has reached a connection limit, should existing persisted users continue to be sent to the server, or load balanced to a new server?
+- Set Select New Server When Persistent Server Down as Immediate or Never to define the behavior of the persistent server when the server is marked down, such as by a health monitor or when it has reached a connection limit.

 - Immediate: Avi Vantage will immediately select a new server to replace the one marked down and switch the persistence entry to the new server.

 - Never: No replacement server will be selected.
 Persistent entries will be required to expire normally based upon the persistence type.